ubai97/front-editor/readme.txt

 * Added post type selector.

 == Upgrade Notice ==

+= 2.0.0 =
+* added sticky buttons when a post is very big
+* added 'Edit' button position settings
+* solved Cyrillic text issue
+* added tags support
+* added setting to choose what status will post have when it will added
+* the most of the settings you can find in 'Front Editor' block
+* select now working with select2 and looks better
+* front editor redesigned it looks better now
+* code Refactoring

 = 1.5 =
 * Post image selection added to free version